- Cambridge Peace Commission

 The Cambridge Peace Commission promotes peace and social justice within Cambridge and in the wider world.
 The Commission works with other municipal agencies, communities of faith, nonprofit organizations, and the community as a whole to build connections and strengthen relationships, and to promote positive dialogue and foster understanding.

-Read more about who we are and what we do.
+To learn more about who we are and what we do, visit the "About Us" page.

 Summer of Peace Initiative